Queen's University Belfast

 More Information

-Each apartment is comprised of a maximum of 6 en-suite private bedrooms and a communal equipped kitchen and living room area with television and sofa.
+Participants will have their own ensuite bedroom, and share a kitchen and communal living area with 9 or 10 other summer school participants.
 There is also a self-service laundry facility located within the accommodation (equipped with washing machines, dryers, irons and ironing boards).
-Accommodation will also include:

 • WiFi Internet